Standing Together (movement): Criticism

-In January 2024, the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) criticized the movement, saying it was a "normalization outfit that seeks to distract from and whitewash Israel's ongoing genocide in Gaza".
-This characterization received counter-criticism online from academics and activists, including Gazan blogger Ahmed Fouad Alkhatib.
-Palestinian members of Standing Together later released a statement in which they denounced PACBI's suggestion that the group be boycotted, saying such calls "serve the interests of Israel’s political establishment, which is also attempting to silence us".
+According to Samah Watad, to maintain its broad "big-tent" coalition, Standing Together maintains a policy of "strategic ambiguity" regarding Zionism and Israel's Jewish character; while pragmatic for retaining Jewish-Israeli members, she argues, the lack of a clear stance on settler-colonialism has alienated some Palestinian activists, who view the framework as inherently unequal.
+She continues that this ideological ambiguity is partly what led the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) to denounce the movement in January 2024 as a "normalization outfit that seeks to distract from and whitewash Israel's ongoing genocide in Gaza."
+This boycott call received counter-criticism from academics and activists, including Gazan blogger Ahmed Fouad Alkhatib, while Palestinian members of Standing Together denounced PACBI's statement, saying such calls "serve the interests of Israel’s political establishment, which is also attempting to silence us."